-When submitting work for assessment, you must adhere to Ara's Assessment and Academic Misconduct policies and not present work generated by AI such as ChatGPT as your own work.
+When submitting work for assessment, you must adhere to Ara's Assessment and Academic Misconduct policies and not present AI-produced work as your own work.
 Learning Services have resources to help you learn to paraphrase or reference another person's work to avoid academic misconduct.